hercychang/prep-step-1/part6-data_structures/ppsu.md

 <iframe frameborder="0" width="100%" height="500px" src="https://repl.it/GD3i/39?lite=true"></iframe>

-The shovel operator (`<<`) is functionally equivalent to `push`, but it allows for the simpler syntax typical of operators:
+The shovel operator (`<<`) is functionally equivalent to `push`, but it allows for the simpler syntax typical of operators.
+Note that `<<` does not concatenate.
+Shoveling one array into another creates a nested array:

 <iframe frameborder="0" width="100%" height="500px" src="https://repl.it/GD3i/40?lite=true"></iframe>